JungeAlexander/blogdown_website/content/blog/2024-04-05-structured-outputs-dspy-tutorial.md

 ---

-I am a big fan and active user of [instructor](https://jxnl.github.io/instructor/) to make interactions with inherently probabilistic LMs more structured and reliable.
+I am a big fan and active user of [instructor](https://jxnl.github.io/instructor/) to make interactions with inherently probabilistic LMs more structured and reliable in the form of their output.
-Without approaches like this, making LMs work reliably in certrain production settings would be a true nightmare.
+Without approaches like this, making LMs work reliably in certain production settings would be a true nightmare.

-This is a really cool [intro video](https://www.youtube.com/watch?v=tVw3CwrN5-8) by Connor Shorten (of Weaviate) to structured outputs in general and specifially using instructor and [DSPy](https://dspy-docs.vercel.app).
+This is a really cool [intro video](https://www.youtube.com/watch?v=tVw3CwrN5-8) by Connor Shorten (of Weaviate) to structured outputs in general and specifically using instructor and [DSPy](https://dspy-docs.vercel.app).
-DSPy is another really cool project and idea that, simply put, makes working with LM-based systems feel again like ML engineering and not like a game of tipping LMs to produce the right output or threatening to harm a kitten (aka prompt engineering).
+DSPy is another cool project and idea that, simply put, makes working with LM-based systems feel again like ML engineering and not like a game of tipping LMs to produce the right output or threatening to harm a kitten (aka prompt engineering).